 What do you want to know?

-When I am on calls with potential clients, the conversation often starts with, "We want to do a survey with our clients" or "We want to survey our donors."
+When I am on calls with potential clients, the conversation often starts with, "We want to survey our clients" or "We want to survey our donors."
 I've started referring to this as a "Methods First, Reasoning Second" approach.
 This means that the primary focus is on how to collect information (like through a survey) instead of what they truly want to learn from the project.

 Instead, I encourage clients to think about their reasoning first.
-I ask them, "What do you want to learn about from this project?"
+I ask them, "What do you want to learn from this project?"
 Being clear and specific about what you want to know can help you:

-• Keep your survey from getting too unruly
+Keep your survey from getting too unruly

-• Help improve your participation rates
+Help improve your participation rates

 How?
 Let's use an employee wellness survey as an example.

-Sam's Pitbull Rescue* wants to ask employees about their well-being.
-During their research, they learn that many factors contribute to employee well-being, including workload, salary, benefits, access to opportunities, diversity, equity, and inclusion…the list goes on.
+Jesse's Pitbull Rescue* wants to ask employees about their well-being.
+During their research, they learned that many factors contribute to employee well-being, including workload, salary, benefits, access to opportunities, diversity, equity, and inclusion…the list goes on.
 The organization decides to include all the factors it can find, resulting in an 80-question survey.
 Unfortunately, only 15% of employees completed the survey.
 At a staff meeting, most employees said they did not take it because it was too long and they had other work they needed to do.

 Employee well-being is a big topic that can be defined in many ways.
-However, since Sam's Pitbull Rescue did not clarify what they wanted to know in advance, they ended up with a massive survey that no one had time to complete.
+However, since Jesse's Pitbull Rescue did not clarify what they wanted to know in advance, they ended up with a massive survey that no one had time to complete.
 Meanwhile….

 Asking yourself how you are going to use your data in advance can help with two common survey hurdles:

-• It can help motivate participants to take your survey, which will improve response rates
+It can help motivate participants to take your survey, which will improve response rates

-• It can help justify the time and resources needed to do the survey project
+It can help justify the time and resources needed to do the survey project

 Let's go back to the employee well-being example.
 If employees are told that the survey results will be used for internal policy improvements, they may be more likely to complete the survey because they know it will benefit them.
 Also, if leaders understand that this information can help improve retention, they may be more likely to support the project.

 Remember, once you share your plans with survey participants, you must follow through on your commitments and communicate your progress.
-So if the goal is to use the data to make employees' lives easier, you have to tell employees about the changes you are making based on the information they shared.
+So if the goal is to use the data to make employees' lives easier, tell employees about the changes you are making based on the information they shared.
 Without follow-through and communication, you risk losing the trust of the people who volunteered their time and shared their thoughts with you.

 Last Tip: Write it Down!